Zylann/godot_voxel/doc/source/module_development.md

 ### Godot API

 - Use the most direct APIs for the job.
 Especially, don't use nodes.
-See `VisualServer` and `PhysicsServer`.
+See `RenderingServer` and `PhysicsServer`.
 - Always use `Read` and `Write` when modifying `PoolVector`.
 - Only expose a function to the script API if it is safe to use and guaranteed to remain present for a while
 - use `memnew`, `memdelete`, `memalloc` and `memfree` so memory usage is counted within Godot monitors